Universal Studios Singapore is one of the top family attractions in Singapore.

 We have visited the Singapore Universal Studios several times and the whole family has had an absolute blast every time.
 There is a lot of fun to be had here, and you are pretty much guaranteed to have a great family day out.

 Do take your time though, and plan to spend the whole day here.
+We once tried to do it in a morning only and it was a huge rush.

 The park can get very busy, especially at peak times, and so I have consulted some friends who go regularly to get their insider tips on the best way to tackle the park with kids.